mitmedialab/PRG-Group-Map/README.md

 Often a difficult aspect of software projects is using [git for version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).

 To make this easier, we've tried to automate the process for you.

+(If you are comfortable with git, feel free to `add`, `commit`, and `push` as normal.
+Just note that you should use the branch that gitpod automatically checked out for you, which starts with `gitpod/<your email>`)

-Once you're done make your changes, simply run one of the following (either in a new terminal window or you can cntrl-c the _Dev Server_ command):
+Once you're done making your changes, simply run one of the following commands (either in a new terminal window or you can cntrl-c the _Dev Server_ command):

 ##### Automatically push up all changes to remote repository and shutdown gitpod workspace